 HVAC+R sector under COVID-19

-“HVAC+R companies registered as SARACCA members can contact the association virtually for further information on criteria and compliance guidelines.” – Barney Richardson, Director of SARACCA.
+“HVAC+R companies registered as SARACCA members can contact the association directly, for further information on criteria adjustments and compliance guidelines.” – Barney Richardson, Director of SARACCA.

-As we come down in levels and the country reopens it is important to note that the construction industry will remain under pressure for time to come.
-According to Industry Insight, the industry is set to shed 120 000 to 140 000 formal jobs.
+As we come down in levels and the country reopens it is important to note that the construction industry will remain under pressure for time to come, as sites reopen and projects continue under strict regulations.
+According to a construction market intelligence firm Industry Insight, the industry is set to shed 120 000 to 140 000 formal jobs.
 This, of course, will include the HVAC+R sector.
-So how do our member prepare?
-Up and above the support offered to members directly, here are 2 potential scenarios predicted by industry specialists.

 Return to growth in 2021

 It will take two to three years for the industry to return to positive growth.
 This is attributed to the lockdown and the subsequent downgrades by the rating agencies.
 Government is the leader in infrastructure development, but as finance comes under pressure, infrastructure projects will be put on hold or iced altogether.